 3) Increasing staff efficiency and productivity

-Implementing ITIL Incident Management process helps streamline workflows and offers clear guidelines for the IT staff to follow during the handling of Incidents.
+Implementing the ITIL Incident Management process streamlines workflows and offers clear guidelines to the IT staff.
 This structured approach cuts down ambiguity, ensuring that incidents are handled consistently and efficiently.

 Incident documentation and knowledge repositories further empower staff with the information needed to resolve incidents without unnecessary delays.
 This, in turn, leads to enhanced staff productivity as more and more time is saved, and efforts are optimally directed towards the resolving of Incidents.